 Figure 2: Pathological changes progress and change with the development of epileptogenesis and epilepsy.

 Epilepsy has a complex relationship with genetics, and may be associated with a variety of genetic changes.
-Some patients with epilepsy syndrome may be caused by excessive neuronal excitation caused by mutations in genes encoding ion channel proteins, and gene mutations may include single or multiple gene mutations, chromosomal abnormalities, mitochondrial mutations, etc. Zhang Wei [19] showed that GABAa receptor mutations are associated with childhood absence epilepsy, autosomal dominant juvenile myoclonic epilepsy, autosomal dominant inheritance and febrile epilepsy, which may be due to the existence of the above diseases such as genetic susceptibility Common pathogenesis including sensory and environmental factors.
-However, the specific pathological mechanism remains to be further explored.
+Some patients with epilepsy syndrome may be caused by excessive neuronal excitation caused by mutations in genes encoding ion channel proteins, and gene mutations may include single or multiple gene mutations, chromosomal abnormalities, mitochondrial mutations, etc. However, the specific pathological mechanism remains to be further explored.
 Although the development of modern molecular biology can provide references for the susceptibility genes of epilepsy-related polygenic genetic diseases, the environmental factors are still difficult to predict.

 Figure 3: Mutations that lead to the development of epilepsy may affect genes directly involved in the generation and transmission of nerve impulses (I), or affect genes responsible for nervous system development and metabolism (II).
 In the second case, the violation of the functions of ion channels and specific synaptic proteins occurs indirectly.